luowei/LWPush/README.md

 ## License

-libLWPusher is available under the MIT license.
+LWPusher is available under the MIT license.
 See the LICENSE file for more info.

 ## PEM生成